kolhesuraj/Java-SpringBoot/readme.md

 Maven is build automation tool and external dependency injection.

 **Official Website:** [Maven Repository ](https://mvnrepository.com/)
-- It Lists all dependencies list in pom.xml where we can see and handle our project dependencies as we need.
+- Maven gives a Lists all dependencies list in pom.xml where we can see and handle our project dependencies as we need.
 - After adding new dependency reload project to auto download it.
 - That maven handle it owns.